 Discounts on the main tuition fee are automatically applied to siblings (5% for second and third sibling, 10% for fourth and subsequent siblings) and apply whilst there are two or more children attending schools in the Foundation but excluding children attending the Nursery.

 Optional charges

 After-school care to 6.00pm - (including a snack) £4.75 per hour or part thereof.

-After-school care from 6.00pm - £10.00 per half hour or part thereof.
+Late collection 6.00pm - £10.00 per half hour or part thereof.